 When a loved one dies due to the negligence of another party, the law allows the surviving family members to pursue compensation for things like funeral and burial expenses.
 However, when the loved one’s death is unrelated to the accident, but there was cause for a claim, you may be wondering what your legal options may be.

 Below, our New Jersey car accident lawyers discuss the laws regarding the death of an accident victim and what legal options may be available for surviving family members.

-Call the Lynch Law Firm today to discuss your claim during a free consultation.
+Call the Lynch Law Firm, PC today to discuss your claim during a free consultation.

 WHAT DOES NEW JERSEY LAW SAY?